AlgoMaster Logo

 Code

-The copy-based approach works perfectly and is easy to understand, but we're using O(m * n) extra space to store the entire board.
-The follow-up question explicitly asks: can you do this in-place?
-The problem gives us a hint, each cell is stored as an integer but only uses one bit (0 or 1).
-What if we used the remaining bits to encode both the old and new state in the same cell?
+The copy is easy to reason about, but it uses O(m * n) extra space to store the whole board.
+The follow-up asks for an in-place solution.
+Each cell is stored as an integer but carries only one bit of information (0 or 1), so the unused bits can hold a second value.
+The next approach uses them to store both the old and the new state in the same cell.

 Approach 2: In-Place with State Encoding (Optimal)